?convergence

 boundary (singular) fit: see ?isSingular

-This can happen when trying to fit a model that is too complex for the amount of data available, or when the random effects are very small and cannot be distinguished from zero.
+This can happen when trying to fit a model that is too complex for the amount of data available, or when the random effects are minimal and cannot be distinguished from zero.

-This error occurs because one of the variance component is approximately zero.
-If a model is “singular”, this means that some dimensions of the variance-covariance matrix have been estimated as nearly zero or as close to zero as your computer’s precision will allow.
+This error occurs because one of the variance components is approximately zero.
+If a model is “singular”, this means that some dimensions of the variance-covariance matrix have been estimated as nearly zero or as close to zero as your computer’s precision allow.

 There is no single solution for this problem.
 Here are the possible solutions that you can try: